USC vs. Colorado NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- USC and its opponents have combined to score more than 51 points in three of four games this season.
+- USC's games this season have gone over 51 points three of four times.

-- Colorado's games have yet to go over 51 points this season.

-- Saturday's total is 4.7 points higher than the combined 46.3 PPG average of the two teams.

-- The 47.5 combined points per game that these two squads have allowed this season are 3.5 fewer than the 51 total in this contest.
+- These two squads combine to allow 47.5 points per game, 3.5 fewer than this contest's over/under.

 - The 51 total in this game is 2.8 points higher than the 48.2 average total in Buffaloes games this season.